whatsupcoders/Neumorphism/README.md

 ```html
 <element name='neuform' src='../../../../../../form.hml'></element>
 ```
-2. Now we need use the tag named "neuform" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neuform" and define the parameters like neuinput,neubutton, input type and so on as shown below.

 Usage:
 ```html